-Calculation Manual for
+Description 1 Calculation Manual for Phase-Equilibrium Engineers and

-Phase-Equilibrium Engineers and Investigators
+Manual for Phase-Equilibrium Engineers and Investigators

 Preface